IBM-IndustryModels/Tooling-As-Is/notex/Readme.md

-# Industry Models - 'notex' - Jupyter Notebook / IPython Samples
+# Industry Models - 'notex' <br>
+# Jupyter Notebook / IPython Samples
-The enclosed Jupyter Python Notebooks are samples to demonstrate the ability to extract a regulation, in this case ISO20022, from source eCore repository / XML into an intermediate csv taxonomy representation and the subsequent loading of the csv into InfoSphere Governance Catalog (IGC), using IGC's Rest API feature. <br>
+The enclosed Jupyter Python Notebooks are samples to demonstrate the ability to extract a regulation, in this case ISO20022, from source eCore repository XML into an intermediate csv taxonomy representation and the subsequent loading of the csv into InfoSphere Governance Catalog (IGC), using IGC's Rest API feature. <br>